Get Started

 - A terminal illness.
 Completion of covered services shall be provided for the duration of the terminal illness.

-- A child age 0–36 months whose parent wishes to keep the child’s existing provider for up to twelve (12) months.
+- A child aged 0–36 months whose parent wishes to keep the child’s existing provider for up to twelve (12) months.

-If your providers do not join the Alliance network by the end of 12 months, you will need to switch to providers in the Alliance network.
+If your doctor does not join the Alliance network by the end of 12 months, you will need to switch to a doctor in the Alliance network.

 Contact Member Services